-While builders and designers have the option to comply with code via several methods (i.e. prescriptive and whole-building performance methods), all buildings included in this study were assumed to comply with energy code through the prescriptive path only.
+While builders and designers have the option to comply with code via several methods (i.e. prescriptive and whole-building performance methods), all buildings included in this study were assumed to comply through the prescriptive path only.
 This provides a well-defined list of inputs between any given analysis year and gives a clear view of code stringency.

-When complying prescriptively, the 2006 code limited builders to a single pathway to compliance within both sectors.
-In 2018, by contrast, builders and design teams have a plethora of options to choose from, primarily within Section C406 and R406.
-These sections were introduced into the residential and commercial codes in 2009 and 2015, respectively, to bring increased savings while allowing for design freedom.
+When complying prescriptively, the 2006 code limited builders to a single pathway within both sectors.
+In 2018, by contrast, builders and design teams have a plethora of options to choose from, primarily within Section C406 and R406 of the energy code.
+These sections were introduced into the residential and commercial codes in 2009 and 2015, respectively, to bring increased savings while allowing for design flexibility.
 The various option paths are a great benefit to design teams and builders, but they also introduce more uncertainty when attempting to model energy savings.

-For this exercise, assumptions regarding selected options under Section R406 in 2018 were informed by an ongoing field study funded by the Northwest Energy Efficiency Alliance (NEEA) to establish codecompliance trends and characteristics of housing permitted under Washington's 2015 residential energy code; all options modeled were aimed to reflect lowest first cost to the builder.
+For this exercise, assumptions regarding selected options under Section R406 in 2018 were informed by a Northwest Energy Efficiency Alliance (NEEA) funded Washington Residential New Construction Code study (NEEA, 2020), which defines code-compliance trends of housing permitted under Washington's 2015 residential energy code.
 Commercial measures under Section C406 were selected through design experience and engineering judgement regarding the most common and cost-effective solutions.